weijiej2964/sep11-freedom-project/entries/entry05.md

 })
 ```

-However this feature need the user to be able to change the input of the card first do I have paragraph elements setup with contenteditable as true.
+However this feature needs the user to be able to change the input of the card first.
+I have paragraph elements setup with contenteditable as true so the user can edit with a click.

 ```html
 <h1 id=title contenteditable="true" >placeholder</h1>
 ```
-This allows the user to be able to change the content of the element using a click.

 Last is to add the feature of deleting which can be done by using deleteDoc and the document's id.